razor-network/docs/docs/Stake.md

     docker exec -it razor-go razor setDelegation --address 0x4561aE6Bd8aF4E6E8668C55496cF73F882CfcbFa --status true --commission 1

 It will enable delegation, and participants can delegate RAZOR tokens to your staker's account.

+Start voting using the `vote` command

+    docker exec -it razor-go razor vote --address <account>

+An example of this command would be:

+    docker exec -it razor-go razor vote --address 0x4561aE6Bd8aF4E6E8668C55496cF73F882CfcbFa

 View Logs